-- The ibm_storage_integration_server service and other related services are stopped and the new service ibm_spectrum_control starts automatically after the installation (for more information, see "Checking and controlling the Spectrum Control service" on page 127). - The following entities are renamed: - Username isis to ibmsc.
-The user ID is preserved. - Group name isis to ibmsc.
+- The ibm_storage_integration_server service and other related services are stopped and the new service ibm_spectrum_control starts automatically after the installation (for more information, see "Checking and controlling the Spectrum Control service" on page 129). - The following entities are renamed: - Username isis to ibmsc.
+The user ID is preserved.
+The upgrade may fail, if you create a new user (ibmsc) in the system prior to the procedure.
+This occurs because the user ID is already stored in the operating system database. - Group name isis to ibmsc.
 The group ID is preserved. - Log directory name /var/log/isis to /var/log/sc - User home directory name /home/isis to /home/ibmsc - Several configuration files are overwritten by newer versions (as illustrated by the screen output below).
 If these files were changed in the previous versions, you must apply the same changes to the new files, if you want to preserve the settings. - 10.
 Review the license agreement which is displayed after you run the installation file. - 11.
 Enter 1 to accept the license agreement and complete the installation:

-''' Press Enter to continue viewing the license agreement, or enter "1" to accept the agreement, "2" to decline it, "3" to print it, "4" to read non-IBM terms, or "99" to go back.
-Preparing to upgrade [ibm storage integration server] to the new [ibm spectrum control] Stopping service ibm_storage_integration_server...
-Renaming old user isis to ibmsc Renaming old group isis to ibmsc Upgrading [ibm storage integration server] to the new [ibm spectrum control] Moving rpm configuration files to IBM Spectrum Control 3 configuration files replaced by newer versions.
-The original files moved to: /opt/ibm/ibm spectrum control/conf.d/ibmsyslog.conf.saverpm /opt/ibm/ibm spectrum control/conf.d/nginx/sc nginx.conf.saverpm /opt/ibm/ibm spectrum control/conf.d/vasa1/vasa config.ini.saverpm Moving Django key to IBM Spectrum Control Moving SSL Certificate to IBM Spectrum Control Configuring rsyslog Setting up nginx Migrating database to IBM Spectrum Control Configuring new service [ibm_spectrum_control] Update SC UUID Upgrading the extension of all registered vCenter servers...
+'''

+Press Enter to continue viewing the license agreement, or enter "1" to accept

+the agreement, "2" to decline it, "3" to print it, "4" to read non-IBM terms,

+or "99" to go back.

+1

+Preparing to upgrade [ibm_storage_integration_server] to the new [ibm_spectrum_control]

+Stopping service ibm storage integration server...

+Renaming old user isis to ibmsc

+Renaming old group isis to ibmsc

+Upgrading [ibm storage integration server] to the new [ibm spectrum control]

+Moving rpm configuration files to IBM Spectrum Control

+3 configuration files replaced by newer versions.
+The original files moved to:

+/opt/ibm/ibm_spectrum_control/conf.d/ibmsyslog.conf.saverpm

+/opt/ibm/ibm_spectrum_control/conf.d/nginx/sc_nginx.conf.saverpm

+/opt/ibm/ibm spectrum control/conf.d/vasa1/vasa config.ini.saverpm

+Moving Django key to IBM Spectrum Control

+Moving SSL Certificate to IBM Spectrum Control

+Configuring rsyslog

+Setting up nginx

+Migrating database to IBM Spectrum Control

+Configuring new service [ibm_spectrum_control]

+Update SC UUID

+Upgrading the extension of all registered vCenter servers...

 Adding a default vCO server instance...

 Starting Celery services ...
+[OK]

-[OK] Starting Django service ...
-[OK] Unconfiguring old service [ibm_storage_integration_server] Installation completed successfully. '''
+Starting Django service ...
+[OK]

+Unconfiguring old service [ibm_storage_integration_server]

+Installation completed successfully.

+'''
-- 12. If you are using a DS8000 storage array, enter

-./ibm spectrum control java runtime extension-2.0.0-.bin to install the - ./1bm_spectrum_control_java_runtime_extension-2.0.0-.bin to install the required Java[TM] components for DS8000. - 13.
-Review the license agreement which is displayed after you run the installation file - 14.
+- 12. If you are using a DS8000 storage array, enter ./ibm_spectrum_control_java_runtime_extension-2.1.0-.bin to install the required JavaTM components for DS8000. - 13.
+Review the license agreement which is displayed after you run the installation file. - 14.
 Enter 1 to accept the license agreement and complete the installation: